learn-co-curriculum/phase-0-html-experiencing-html-lab/README.md

 ![Final Document](https://curriculum-content.s3.amazonaws.com/web-development/experiencing-html-lab/final_header_paragraph_ul.png)

-When you're done, click on the **terminal** of the Learn IDE.
-Your `httpserver` program should still be running there.
-To exit `httpserver` press `Control + c`.
-This will tell `httpserver` to shut down and you should be back at the prompt.
+When you're done, it is time to run this assignment's tests.
 Make sure that you have your HTML content in a file called `my_list.html` in order to pass the check.
-Type `learn` and verify that your tests pass.
+Type `rspec` and verify that your tests pass.

-Once you've passed the test, run the command `learn submit`.
-This will log your progress to our systems.
-You're ready to move on to the next lesson!

 ## Conclusion